Heidi Health's move into evidence-based decision support confirms what many have suspected: no incumbent medical software vendor is safe.

 “By committing to Evidence being ad-free and independent, we ensure clinicians can stay present with their patients, knowing their decision-making is built on pure clinical rigor, not a business model.”

-In other words, Heidi seems to be offering to their providers the promise that although your patients are about to become a lot more powerful in terms of the traditional asymmetric information bias to the doctor in the past, we’re going to give you additional leverage now – regulatory and governance approved, evidence based information and guidelines from the colleges, government sanctioned, and so on.
+In other words, Heidi seems to be offering to their providers the promise of additional expert information leverage – regulatory and governance approved, evidence based information, exclusive guidelines from the colleges, government sanctioned data, and so on.

 What about the idea that clinical side AI platforms, which Heidi is attempting to build, talking to patient side AI platforms like ChatGPT Health in the patient-doctor consult context?